tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 One last thought before I let you go.
 I've been doing these blogs for so long that I finally caught up to the TI color cycle.
 [Green TI for my first blog in 2018,](https://howdoiplay.com/blog/2018/07/18/ti8-team-guide.html) green TI for this blog in 2024.
 I actually skipped 2019 because it was the first TI I worked as talent and I figured, "I shouldn't waste time writing a blog when I should be preparing."
 Turns out, doing these blogs was the *best way* for me to prepare.

 A shocking number of people came up to me in Birmingham and expressed appreciation for these blogs, which really meant a lot.
 I came into the Dota scene as a writer doing my [hero tips](https://howdoiplay.com/) and I'm glad I've kept up with my roots walking the tightrope between comedy and education.
-Also, the absurdity of me making these articles as a fan to stage hosting the event years later will never be lost on me.
+The absurdity of me making these articles as a fan to stage hosting the event years later will never be lost on me.

 Thanks for reading and enjoy TI!